Andrew Hauptman

 Andrew Hauptman (born 1969) is an American business executive, philanthropist, and civic leader.
-Hauptman co-founded the investment firm Andell Holdings which he has helmed since its inception in 1998 and has grown into one of the leading family office entities in the nation.
+In 1998, Hauptman founded the investment firm Andell Holdings, which has become a leading family office entity.

 Early life

 Hauptman was born in 1969 on Eglin Air Force Base in Ft.
 Walton Beach, and raised in Smithtown, New York.
 His father is a retired pediatrician and his mother is an artist and former college counseling advisor.
 He graduated with a B.A. from Yale University and an M.B.A. from Harvard Business School.
 Early in his career, he worked at Alex.
 Brown & Sons in New York City and later, as an executive with Universal Studios in London, where he played a key role in the oversight of its international operations.
 In his youth, he was a competitive soccer and tennis player and participated in social service programs in Latin America (Belize) and Sub-Saharan Africa (Lesotho).